pythonanywhere/help_pages/articles/Web2pyFakeMigration.md

 go through the following procedure:

-1. Enable `fake_migrate_all` by adding this argument to the DAL constructor:
+1. Enable `fake_migrate_all` by adding this argument to the DAL constructor containing the new database name:

       ```
       db = DAL(..., fake_migrate_all=True)
       ```

+      Migrate for individual table definitions should be set to False

-2. Load your site, at least once,
+2. Load your site, at least once, eg by opening the admin site.

 3. Disable `fake_migrate_all` by removing that argument again.
 This is important, because otherwise your web2py migrations will be disabled forever, and you won't